SarikaGithub1/Netflix-customer-churn-EDA-analysis/README.md

 # 🎬 Netflix Customer Churn EDA Analysis

 This project dives into churn behavior among Netflix-style streaming users, using a rich dataset of 5,000 customers.
-By examining demographics, subscription types, usage habits, login patterns, and preferences, we aim to uncover what keeps customers hooked — and what drives them away.
+By examining age, gender, subscription types, device, region, favourite genres, etc. we aim to uncover what keeps customers hooked — and what drives them away.

 ---